 Have you been asked to serve as the executor of someone’s estate upon his or her death?
 The task sounds daunting, but a local attorney can guide you through the process seamlessly.
 Executors are identified in a person’s Last Will and Testament to carry out the tasks that are required to probate the deceased person’s estate.
 The process of going through Probate is referred to as “opening an estate.”
 Opening an estate is the method through which the deceased family member’s assets and possessions legally pass down to the family members of the deceased, or heirs.

 The first thing you must do as executor of an estate is obtain copies of the death certificate of your deceased loved one.
 Then it is recommended that you obtain assistance of an estate planning attorney.
 An attorney will greatly reduce your stress and help guide you through the process of filing an inventory, notifying creditors, and distributing the asset.
 When selecting an attorney, ask up front what his or her hourly fees are or if they charge a flat fee for administering the estate.
-Either method of charging clients is acceptable, and no one method is better than the other, it is just a matter of attorney preference.
+Either method of charging clients is acceptable, or no one method is better than the other, it is just a matter of attorney preference.

-Once an attorney has been selected then you, through your attorney (or by yourself if you choose to go through this process without an attorney), will file the will with the appropriate Probate court.
+Once a probate attorney has been selected then you, through your attorney (or by yourself if you choose to go through this process without an attorney), will file the will with the appropriate Probate court.
 The next step is to create an inventory of the estate.
 An inventory identifies assets, otherwise known as the property (think land, nice furniture, jewelry, stocks, bank accounts) and liabilities, also known as debts (mortgage, car loan, student loan, credit cards), of the estate.
 Some wills waive the filing of an inventory.
-However, if your loved one’s will requires an inventory to be filed, it must be filed within two months of the estate being opened.
+However, if your loved one’s will require an inventory to be filed, it must be filed within two months of the estate being opened.
 This process will likely require you communicating with your loved one’s insurance agent, attorney, accountant, investment advisor, and bank.

 After you have identified the assets and liabilities of the estate, you need to create an estate account bank account which will be the bank account used to receive funds for the estate and make payments to creditors on behalf of the estate.
 Once you have identified the creditors of the estate, you must provide them notice that your loved one has passed away.
 A creditor has six months to make a claim that it is owed money by your loved one.
 After six months has elapsed, they are out of luck.
 You will pay the creditors out of the estate bank account for their valid claims against the estate.